ing-bank/baker/docs/sections/reference/dsls.md

 The field types of the `POJO` class must be compatible with the baker type system.

-See the [supported types](type-system.md#default-supported-types) for more information.
+See the [supported types](/sections/reference/baker-types-and-values/#primitives) for more information.

-The names of the fields are obtained using java reflection.
+The names of the fields are obtained using reflection.

 They can be added using the `.withSensoryEvents(..)` method.